-Tackling Multiple Threats to Endangered African Penguins
+Tackling Multiple Threats to Critically Endangered African Penguins

 The Maryland Zoo cares for the largest colony of African penguins in North America.
 Over more than four decades, the Zoo has established one of the most successful breeding programs in the world for this species.
 In this time the Zoo has also been a leader in developing protocols to guide African penguin care.

-Although the Zoo maintains a thriving colony, African penguins are endangered in their native range.
+Although the Zoo maintains a thriving colony, African penguins are critically endangered in their native range.
 African penguin populations have plummeted to less than 1% of their size a century ago due to habitat degradation, oil spills, heavy shipping traffic, and seismic activity from offshore oil and gas prospecting.
 Currently, the biggest threat to African penguins is difficulty in finding food.
 Some of this is due to climate changes shifting the currents in which the penguins’ prey travel.
 But the largest part of this problem is competition for fish with another species–humans.
 As humans take more of the fish that African penguins rely on, each bird has to travel farther to find the food it needs–and each one has to expend extra energy to do so.
 This cycle affects the health and survival of individual penguins and often leads them to abandon their chicks.

 The Zoo’s expertise in caring for African penguins here in Baltimore can be a valuable tool for protecting penguin populations in southern Africa.
 From sending staff to Southern Africa to help rehabilitate oiled birds and hand-rear abandoned chicks for release, to empowering our visitors to take action, the Zoo is working to tackle multiple threats that African penguins face.